-Our school will have reasons why we may wish to share personal data regularly with a third party.
-In these cases, we must have a data sharing agreement/information sharing protocol in place.
+Many services will have reasons why they may wish to share personal data regularly with a third party.
+In these cases, you must have a data sharing agreement/information sharing protocol in place.
 As well as considering the key points above, the data sharing agreement/ information sharing protocol should cover the following issues: